top of page

 B. Irregular Rules

 Here are irregular verbs.
 You can see them almost whenever you conjugate verbs.
 Did you get used to them?
-If not, please make sure to know there recurring ㄷ, ㅅ, and ㅂ!
+If not, please make sure to know there are recurring ㄷ, ㅅ, and ㅂ!
 They are quite important matters!

 1. ㄷ 받침: ㄷ → ㄹ + 으십시오